Many things matter about a neighborhood, but the first thing most people notice

 more than almost any other in America, has new residents from other areas.

 Did you know that the Skillman St / Southwestern Blvd neighborhood has more

 British and Iranian ancestry people living in it than nearly

 any neighborhood in America?
 It's true!
 In fact, 2.3% of

 this neighborhood's residents have British ancestry and 1.5% have Iranian ancestry.

 Skillman St / Southwestern Blvd is also pretty special linguistically.
 Significantly, 3.1% of its residents five years old and above primarily

 speak Hindi, which is the official language of India at home.
 While this may seem like a small percentage, it is higher

 In addition, the Skillman St / Southwestern Blvd neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 99.2% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-Also of note, most neighborhoods are composed of a mixture of ages of homes, but the Skillman St / Southwestern Blvd stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
+Finally, most neighborhoods are composed of a mixture of ages of homes, but the Skillman St / Southwestern Blvd stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
 What you'll sense when you look around or drive the streets of this neighborhood is that many of the residences look the same because of this similarity of age.
-In fact, 91.8% of the residential real estate here was built in this one time period.
+In fact, 88.8% of the residential real estate here was built in this one time period.